chadmcallister/bigspring-hugo-startup-theme/exampleSite/content/technology/_index.md

 ---
 title: Our Technology
 layout: technology
-subtitle: A proven transaction-focused technology platform
+subtitle: Built on a proven transaction-focused technology platform
 description: This is meta description
 menu:
   main: